 I celebrated my mum on the normal days, not just on the days we’re society dictated that we must do.
 I made her know every day how much I loved her, how much I’d do anything for her, anything.

 The firsts are always the hardest, that much is true.
 I guess a part of me just always thought I’d watch both my parents grow old together, whilst I knew very well the reality of the situation, while she was here – there was always hope.

 Cherish your mum today and everyday, and check in on those who may be finding the day difficult.
 It only takes a minute, and I’m sure it would mean the world to them.

 My darling mum, brother and I.

-Uncategorized Angel Blog Blogger Blogging Chronically ill endo Endo warrior endometriosis Family First Heavenly I miss you Journey Missing you Mom Momma Momma bear Mother Mothers day Mum Rest in peace story telling Womens health
+endometriosis health health and wellness Angel Blog Blogger Blogging Chronically ill endo Endo warrior endometriosis Family First Heavenly I miss you Journey Missing you Mom Momma Momma bear Mother Mothers day Mum Rest in peace story telling Womens health